emmercm/www/src/index.md

         <h4>
             Software engineer with {{subtract (date "today" "YYYY") (date "January 16 2012" "YYYY")}}+ years of experience developing full-stack solutions in PHP, Go, Node.js, Python, and Ruby on Rails.
             Skilled at distributed architecture and technical project management.
-            Passionate about setting quality standards and leading by example.
+            Passionate about quality, mentoring, and leading by example.
         </h4>
     </div>
 </section>